 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-SCHOOL OF CHEMISTRY NEWS
+SCHOOL OF CHEMISTRY NEWS/VACANCIES

 17th International Conference on Heterocycles in Bioorganic Chemistry

 NUI Galway hosted the 17th International Conference on Heterocycles in Bioorganic Chemistry 28-31 May 2017, which was attended by about 100 delegates.